markNZed/TaskFlow/README.md

 * React Task Processor runs React in a web browser
 * RxJS Task Processor runs RxJS on a server

-The Processors communicate with the Hub using websocket and HTTP API.
+The Processors communicate with the Hub using websocket.

 The NodeJS Task Processor provides a kernel for evaluating Task functions.
 Tasks are asynchronous.
 Tasks may run on the NodeJS Task Processor without user interaction.
 Tasks may use software/AI to decide on the next Task to start.
 The NodeJS Task Processor uses Node and the Express framework.